Ahava rabbah

-Ahava rabbah (Hebrew: אהבה רבה, [with an] abundant love, also Ahavah raba and other variant English spellings) is a prayer and blessing that is recited by followers of Ashkenazi Judaism during Shacharit (the morning religious services of Judaism) immediately prior to the Shema, the "Hear O Israel..." prayer.
-Sephardi Jews, as well as many of those whose follow Nusach Sefard, begin this blessing with the words "Ahavat Olam" instead of Ahava rabbah; which is not to be confused with the shorter blessing of Ahavat Olam recited by both Sefardim and Ashkenazim during Maariv (with slight differences in their form).
+Ahava rabbah (Hebrew: אהבה רבה, [with an] abundant love, also Ahavah raba and other variant English spellings) is the name given in Ashkenazi Jewish custom to the blessing recited immediately before the Shema as part of the Shacharit (morning) prayer.
+The name is taken from the first words of the prayer.

+In Sephardi custom and for many of those whose follow Nusach Sefard, the text of the same blessing differs slightly, and the blessing's name and initial words are "Ahavat Olam" (not to be confused with the shorter blessing of Ahavat Olam recited by both Sefardim and Ashkenazim during Maariv).

-The text of this prayer was fixed in the period of the Geonim.
+Some claim that text of this prayer was fixed in the period of the Geonim.

+In the Jerusalem Talmud this blessing is referred to by the name birkat torah.

 Content

 This prayer is an expression of thanks for the love God has given the people.
 It thanks God for the gift of the Torah, which provides life, and for making the Jewish people the chosen nation.

 The prayer contains multiple requests to God.
 One of them is to be enlightened with the Torah.
 Another is for God to protect us from shame; it is stated that those who cleave to a life of mitzvot will not be shamed.
 Another is that the Jewish people be gathered from the four corners of the world and returned to Israel.